 The Black Beetle: Night Shift #0 is perfect, throwback reading that embraces the comic book medium and celebrates it here, in the twenty-first century.
 Make the run to your local comic book shop today and pick this book up – Francavilla would never send you amiss!

 Every Wednesday, JP makes the after-work run to his local downtown comic book shop.
 Comics arrive on Wednesdays you see and JP, fearful that the latest issue will sell out, rushes out to purchase his copy.
 This regular, weekly column will highlight a particularly interesting release, written in short order, of course, because JP has to get his – before someone else does!

 Posted on December 19, 2012, in 2012, comics, Dark Horse, Dark Horse Comics, JP, JP Fallavollita, JP/Japer, the Wednesday run and tagged Archie, Black Panther, comics, Dark Horse Comics, DC Comics, Detective Comics, Dynamite, Francesco Francavilla, IDW, Image, JP, jp fallavollita, Marvel Comics, mystery, noir, pulp, superhero, The Black Beetle, the wednesday run, Zorro.
 Bookmark the permalink.
-Leave a Comment.
+1 Comment.